Arthritis

 What will my first physiotherapy visit for arthritis look like?

 Your first visit to Brentwood Physio involves a thorough arthritis examination and assessment.
-Our physiotherapist specialize in the treatment of rheumatoid, juvenile and osteoarthritis arthritis will look at how your condition is affecting you in terms of pain and stiffness.
-A detailed objective evaluation assessing joint range of motion and muscle strengthen will be performed.
-We utilize a functional activity assessment and various other objective measure to create a personalized treatment plan specific to the management of arthritis.
+Our clinic specializes in the treatment of rheumatoid, juvenile, and osteoarthritis arthritis and will look at how your condition is affecting you in terms of pain and stiffness.
+A detailed objective evaluation assessing joint range of motion and muscle strength will be performed.
+We utilize a functional activity assessment and various other objective measures to create a personalized treatment plan specific to the management of arthritis.

 Having a diagnosis of arthritis does not mean you need to be accustomed to living with chronic pain and stiffness.
 Physiotherapy is a very effective way for you to take back control, increase your joint mobility and reduce your pain.
 We will help you get back to normal, whatever your normal is.